AlexMorgan886/renpy-installation-docs/README.md

-# Ren'Py Installation Documentation
+# RenPy Installation Guide (Android, PC, Mac)

-This repository provides structured documentation for installing and troubleshooting Ren'Py-based visual novel games on Android and Windows PC systems.
+This repository provides a structured installation and troubleshooting guide for RenPy-based applications across Android, Windows, and Mac.

+It is designed to help non-technical users successfully install, run, and fix common issues in RenPy environments, including storage errors, missing files, and compatibility problems.

+The project focuses on practical, real-world usage rather than theoretical documentation.

+---

+## Project Scope

+This documentation project is actively maintained to support users installing RenPy-based applications outside traditional app stores.

+It includes:
+- Cross-platform installation workflows
+- Common error fixes and troubleshooting
+- External documentation resources
+- Continuous updates based on real user issues

-The goal of this documentation is to reduce common installation errors, permission conflicts, corrupted save data, and compatibility issues.
+The goal is to reduce friction for users interacting with RenPy-based projects and improve accessibility for a wider audience.

 ---